Advanced Systematic Kinesiology Diploma Course is the professional training programme offered by KinesiologyZone

-Here below is some further detail of what is covered in the Diploma in Advanced Systematic Kinesiology.
-Not everything is listed but should give you a good idea of the wide range of techniques that you’ll learn, so that you’ll be able to help anyone who comes to you in some way.
+Here below is some further detail of what is covered in the Advanced Systematic Kinesiology Diploma Course.
+Not everything is listed but it should give you a good idea of the wide range of techniques that you’ll learn, so that you’ll be able to help anyone who comes to you in some way.

-This is the first Live Workshop of the Diploma Course and the first opportunity to meet fellow students from various Balanced Health courses.
+This is the first Live Workshop of the Kinesiology Diploma Course and the first opportunity to meet your fellow students.

-We cover new techniques to reveal blocks and barrier to making changes – and give you lots of techniques to clear them.
+We cover new techniques to reveal blocks and barriers to making changes – and give you lots of techniques to clear them.
 At a conscious level the client may want to do something, but at a subconscious level, they may be stressed about it.
 Therefore a fundamental conflict exists between body and mind.
-Then we show you how to release old habits/patterns, and then reprogramming in a new habit or way of being.
+Then we show you how to release old habits/patterns, and re-programme a new habit or way of being.
 You’ll learn some more new muscles, as well as the powerful One Point Balance.